jpdeleon/tql/docs/source/plot_tql.rst

 ========

-`plot_tql` is the main function that generates the quick look plot.
+The quick look plot is generated using :func:`plot_tql`.

-.. autofunction:: tql.plot_tql
+.. autofunction:: plot_tql